- Cancer Information

-If you gain weight during treatment and are concerned, speak to your doctor or dietitian about how to best manage it.
-It is important that your body gets enough food, so do not try a weight loss diet without guidance from a health professional.
+If you put on weight during treatment and are concerned, speak to your doctor or dietitian about how to best manage it.
+It is important that your body gets enough nutrition, so do not try a weight loss diet without guidance from a health professional.

 View the Cancer Council NSW editorial policy.